If you ask me, gongfu tea is the best method for brewing many Chinese and Taiwanese loose leaf teas.

 Which teas can I brew gongfu?

 Technically you can brew any tea gongfu style.
 From white to black and everywhere in between, some believe any and every tea is improved with gongfu brewing.
-I have personally experimented with white, green, oolong, black, and puerh (fermented green/black tea), and I can say each tea offers its own unique experience.
+I have personally experimented with every variety of tea on offer and each tea has something different to offer.

 You’ve convinced me.
 How do I get started?